MrAlexSee/sopang/README.md

     * Reference file: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz
     * Corresponding variant files: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ (*.vcf.gz files)

 1. Unpack the files.
 Move the reference file `hs37d5.fa` to the `data` folder.
 Move all .vcf files to the `data` folder, rename them as `chr1.vcf`, `chr2.vcf`, ..., `chr24.vcf`.
-The above 2 points can be automated with the `download_data.sh` script, however, note that it would download and occupy a significant amount of disk space in a single run.
+The above 2 points can be automated with the `download_genome_data.sh` script, however, note that it would download a significant amount of data in a single run.

 1. Run `generate_real_source_data.sh`.
 For all chromosomes, this will take a very long time.
 However, it only needs to be performed once in order to obtain elastic-degenerate data with sources.